Skip to main content

 These experiences are valid, and they are frequently rooted in the intricate, silent language of your body’s endocrine system.
 Your hormones are the primary chemical messengers that regulate nearly every biological process, from your metabolism and energy levels to your mood and cognitive function.
 Understanding this network is the first step toward reclaiming your sense of well-being.

 The heart, in this context, is much more than a simple mechanical pump.
 It is a profoundly responsive endocrine organ, sensitive to the precise chemical signals it receives.
-When the body’s hormonal symphony falls out of tune, particularly with a decline in key hormones like testosterone, the is directly affected.
+When the body’s hormonal symphony falls out of tune, particularly with a decline in key hormones like testosterone, the cardiovascular system is directly affected.

 Low testosterone levels are clinically associated with an increase in visceral adipose tissue ∞ the metabolically active fat that encases your internal organs and releases inflammatory signals throughout the body.
 This state of chronic, low-grade inflammation is a foundational contributor to atherosclerosis, the process by which arteries harden and narrow.